Pfeiffer Big Sur State Park : DAY USE

 The park is open to day use visitors from 8 a.m. to sunset.
 The entrance station opens at 8:00 a.m. and closing times vary.
 When the entrance station is closed, visitors are required to pay camping and day use fees by following the self-registration instructions.

 Motor vehicles must observe the posted speed limit of 10 mph throughout the park.

 Parking within the park is permitted only in designated lots and campsites.

 There are a number of family picnic areas in the park, many next to the Big Sur River.
 Charcoal grills are available.
-Also, three reservable group picnic sites with grills and tables can accommodate up to 100-125 people per site.
-To reserve a group picnic site, contact the Special Events Coordinator at 831-667-0507 or BigSurEvents@parks.ca.gov.
+Additionally, there 2 reservable group picnic sites with grills and tables can accommodate up to 100-122 people per site.
+For more information on how to reserve one of these group picnic sites, please visit the Special Event page for this park.

 Dogs are not allowed on any State Park trails, but they are allowed in the picnic day use areas, campground and on paved roads throughout the park.
 Dogs must be on a leash at all times.
 Do not leave your dog unattended at any time.
 See Dogs in Big Sur for more information on where to take your dog.